 Section 2205 REVIEW AND DEVELOPMENT PROCESS.
-The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the Community Development Department review and the issuance of a building, grading or other Development permit.
+The Hillside Building Committee shall review Development plans, as outlined in Section 2204, prior to the issuance of a building, grading or other Development permit.
 The review and development process consists of up to four stages, depending upon the nature and scope of the proposed Development:

 - I. Administrative Hillside Chair Review: The Applicant shall submit a completed application and the required fees to the Town.
-Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence greater than six(6) feet; (ii) increase the existing building #Footprint by more than 1,000 square feet; (iii) create more than 100 square feet of additional disturbed area; (iv) increase the length of walls by more than 215 lineal feet; (v) propose a significant addition of exterior lighting; add more than 1,000 square feet of solar panels, or (vi) create a significant adverse visual impact.
+Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence greater than six(6) feet; (ii) increase the existing building Footprint by more than 100 square feet; (iii) create more than 100 square feet of additional disturbed area; (iv) increase the length of walls by more than 15 lineal feet; (v) propose a significant addition of exterior lighting; or (vi) create a significant adverse visual impact.
 The Chair shall review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance. - II.
 Combined Hillside Committee Review Meeting: The Applicant shall submit all materials outlined in Section 2206 (II) to the Town.
 The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
-Average Minor remodel/additions, site improvements (such as, but not limited to, solar panels, pool and spa additions), and solar panel additions over 1,000 square feet in area, may shall be reviewed as a Combined Hillside Committee Review.
+Average Minor remodel/additions, site improvements (such as, but not limited to, solar panels, pool and spa additions), shall be reviewed as a Combined Hillside Committee Review.

-Concept Plan Review Meeting: The Applicant, along with their architect and engineer shall submit a completed application and the required fees, to the Town EngineerManager or designee, at the time they request a concept plan review meeting (pre-hillside meeting) with the Hillside Building Committee.
+- IV.
+Concept Plan Review Meeting: The Applicant, along with their architect and engineer shall submit a completed application and the required fees, to the Town Manager or designee, at the time they request a concept plan review meeting (pre-hillside meeting) with the Hillside Building Committee.
 All new single family residence and major remodel/additions require a Concept Plan Review Meeting.
-The purpose of this meeting is to discuss, review, and give suggestions and guidance to the Applicant regarding the proposed development including: the location of the building pad and accessory uses; how these relate to Significant Natural Features; the preservation of existing vegetation; grading concepts and their adaptation to the natural hillside
+The purpose of this meeting is to discuss, review, and give suggestions and guidance to the Applicant regarding the proposed development including: the location of the building pad and accessory uses; how these relate to Significant Natural Features; the preservation of existing vegetation; grading concepts and their adaptation to the natural hillside topography; and how the requirements pursuant to these hillside regulations and purpose statement will guide the proposed Development. - V. Formal Hillside Committee Review Meeting: At this stage, in addition to those materials previously submitted, the Applicant shall submit all materials outlined in Section 2206 (II) to the Town Manager or designee.
+The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
+All new single family residence and major remodel/additions require a Formal Hillside Committee Review Meeting. - VI.
+Building Permit Review: The final construction plans submitted to the Town Community Development Department for review and approval shall comply with the final approval of the Hillside Building Committee.
+Any variation from excavation and grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
+No site preparation or construction shall commence until the Town has issued a grading, demolition, or building permit.